 7. No to Drugs and Other Illegal Activities

 Possession and trade of drugs are illegal in India so stay away.
 There are hard penalties in India and no bail for any drug offense.
-You may fall in deep trouble if caught trading in animal skins, ivory, fur or any other illegal items as these require a legitimate sale certificate or export permission prior leaving the country.
-Also, dealing with articles made from rare and endangered species of animals are banned and a punishable offense.
+You may fall in deep trouble if caught trading in animal skins, ivory, fur, or any other illegal items as these require a legitimate sale certificate or export permission prior leaving the country.
+Also, dealing with articles made from rare and endangered species of animals is banned and a punishable offense.

 8. Planning to Rent a Car